SecretDecks/Documentation/README.md

 SecretDecks is the soul of the distributed cooperative (DisCo) we're currently building.
 Like a brand to a company, it generates value external to the inherent value of the organisation and can thus help to sustain and nourish it in a transcendental way.
 [➡️ Read more in our Arcana GitBook](https://secretdecks.gitbook.io/arcana/introduction/who-and-what-is-secretdecks)

+#### Currently all our funding comes from the Cardano Catalyst Community.
+Check out our [Proposals here](https://secretdecks.gitbook.io/catalyst-proposals/).

 ## Why is SecretDecks®?
 SecretDecks® is acting as the seed catalysing the emergence of a distributed cooperative, DisCo short.